 Program Summary

 The Outdoor Lab offers over 9,000 Arlington students annually exceptional experiential learning and the opportunity to apply science in the real world.
-As a longstanding partnership between the Arlington Outdoor Education Association (AOEA) and the Arlington Public Schools (APS), AOEA conserves the land and operates facilities while APS provides teachers, educational content, and transportation.
+As a longstanding partnership between the Arlington Outdoor Education Association (AOEA) and Arlington Public Schools (APS), AOEA stewards the land and operates facilities while APS provides teachers, educational content, and transportation.

 Impact Statement

 Arlington Outdoor Education Association believes that learning in a natural classroom is a vital part of the Arlington Public School curriculum.
-We are committed to the ongoing maintenance of this property for the growing generations of students to come.
-As we look to the future, we envision modernized facilities and a growing property footprint to ensure outstanding educational opportunities and additional undeveloped open space for natural habitat.
+We are committed to the ongoing stewardship of this property for generations of students to come.
+As we look to the future, we envision

 What ways can the public get involved?